 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Kornit Ditigal Ltd. (KRNT) Investors and Encourages Investors to Contact the Firm Before April 17, 2023

-/EIN News/ -- NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of New Jersey on behalf of those who acquired Kornit Digital Ltd. (“Kornit” or the “Company”) (NASDAQ: KRNT) securities during the period from February 17, 2021 through July 5, 2022 (the “Class Period”).
+NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of New Jersey on behalf of those who acquired Kornit Digital Ltd. ("Kornit" or the "Company") KRNT securities during the period from February 17, 2021 through July 5, 2022 (the "Class Period").
 Investors have until April 17, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Kornit Digital Ltd manufactures digital inkjet printers, which are used by the textile industry to print directly onto cloth.